Automated radioxenon sampler analyzer

 The automated radioxenon sampler-analyzer (ARSA) was designed by the Pacific Northwest National Laboratory in the late 1990s with funding and support from the U.S. Department of Energy.
 The ARSA system automatically collects and measures radioxenon from the air.

 The ARSA system continuously collects xenon from the air in batch mode, processing approximately 48 m3 in an 8-hour period.
 The average amount of xenon collected in this period is approximately 2 cc.
-The xenon gas is then transferred into nuclear detection system consisting of a beta–gamma coincidence spectrometer.
+The xenon gas is then transferred into a nuclear detection system consisting of a beta–gamma coincidence spectrometer.

 History

 The ARSA was designed at PNNL in support of the International Monitoring System of the CTBT.